PEANuT: Parameter-Efficient Adaptation with Weight-aware Neural Tweakers: Methodology

+Motivated by the above analysis on LoRA's limitation, we propose to approximate $\Delta \mathbf{W}$ using a lightweight neural network that \textit{explicitly} takes pre-trained model weight $\mathbf{W}^{0}$ as input and outputs the weight update directly.
+By doing so, our approach captures more complex and richer transformation of the weights in a more efficient manner.
+We refer to our method as \textbf{p}arameter-\textbf{e}fficient \textbf{a}daptation method with weight-aware \textbf{n}e\textbf{u}ral \textbf{t}weakers~({\name}).

-Similar to LoRA~\citep{lora}, the proposed {\name} also provides incremental update of pre-trained language models.
-However, {\name} modifies the forward pass of the model by introducing a dynamic nonlinear weight transformation.
-Specifically, the model's forward propagation is formulated as:
+Following LoRA's updates paradigm, the proposed {\name} also provides incremental update of pre-trained models.
+However, {\name} modifies the forward pass of the model by introducing a dynamic \textit{nonlinear} weight transformation.
+Specifically, the modified model's forward propagation is formulated as: